XcenaX/FireSimulationPlugin/README.md

 5. **Configure Doors:**
    - Add a `DoorComponent` to every door in the scene.
    - Configure the component with `ConnectedRoom1` and `ConnectedRoom2` to specify which rooms the door connects.
+Please note that smoke will flow from `ConnectedRoom1` to `ConnectedRoom2`.
+So to make smoke work properly you need correctly setup directions in doors.
-   - Optionally, set `IsOpen` to indicate if the door is open or closed.
-If the door is open, the smoke will come faster into the next room.
+   - Optionally, set `IsOpen` to indicate if the door is open or closed. if the door is closed the smoke will not pass through the door.

 ### Running the Simulation